-Parasitologist espouses using parasitic worms for treatment of autoimmune diseasesNovember 8th, 2012 in Immunology /
+Parasitologist espouses using parasitic worms for treatment of autoimmune diseasesNovember 8, 2012 by Bob Yirka in Medicine & Health / Immunology

 (Medical Xpress)—Doctor Joel Weinstock, a parasitologist at Tufts Medical Center in a commentary piece published in the journal Nature, describes work that he and colleagues have been involved in that focuses on studying the possibility of introducing parasitic worms into the guts of patients suffering from autoimmune diseases such as Crohn's disease.
 The thinking he says, is that modern hygienic lifestyles may be contributing to such diseases and that reintroducing parasitic worms and perhaps certain bacteria into the gut may restore a natural balance in the gut and relieve patients of such symptoms as chronic diarrhea, bleeding and infections.